ed8808/CarND-Path-Planning-Project/Model Documentation.md

 - rotation
 4. Previous left over waypoints are directly fed into the first part of array.
 5. The remaining new waypoints are generated as follows:
-i) distance to go for all remaining points, e.g. 10m in this code ii) partition the above distance by 10 / 0.02 * ref_speed
+i) distance to go for all remaining points, e.g. 30m in this code ii) partition the above distance by 30 / 0.02 * ref_speed
 6. Transform from car to map coordinates by rotation followed by shifting

 To avoid failing of acceleration to exceed 10ms-2:
-i) use progressively increment and decrement for speed changes ii) reduce speed to front vehicle speed when performing lane changing
+i) use progressively increment and decrement +/- 0.226mph per change for speed changes.
+ii) reduce speed to 40mph when performing lane changing

 ## Obstacle Avoidance methodology
 ### Obstacle detection